 If you have an old debt, you may wonder if you still have to pay it - can your creditors really take you to court after this long?
-The law only gives a creditor a limited amount of time during which action can be taken against you.
-The legal term for a debt that is so old that it can't be enforced in court is "statute barred".
-This article answers the most common questions people have about … [Read more...]
+The law in England says a creditor only has a limited amount of time to take you to court.
+The term for a debt that is so old that it can't be enforced in court is "statute barred".
+This article answers the most common questions people have about it.
+NB If you … [Read more...]

 If you get a letter saying you owe money on a debt you don’t recognise, or which you thought you had paid off, you need to challenge the creditor to prove that you do owe the money.
 First think about whether you might owe this money?
 If your name is James Lewis they may have got the wrong person; if your name is Edith Chicken that’s less likely.
 If it seems to be a debt to Orange and you have … [Read more...]